Project benefits: what are they and how to manage them

 The types of benefits are, as stated earlier, variable.
 Here are some concrete examples:

-A tangible benefit is quantitative, i.e. something that can be measured, such as a reduction in operating costs.
+A tangible benefit is quantitative, i.e. something that we can measure, such as a reduction in operating costs.

-An intangible benefit is something that cannot be measured accurately, although its effects can be seen, such as increasing brand awareness.
+An intangible benefit is something that cannot be measured accurately, although its effects are visible, such as increasing brand awareness.

 The performance management plan describes what the benefits of the project will be and how they will be classified and measured.

-In order to measure the delivery of some benefits, such as cost reduction, a study of current costs within the organization is needed so that a comparison can be made after the delivery of the project.
+In order to measure the delivery of some benefits, such as cost reduction, a study of current costs within the organization is useful so that the project manager can compare it after the delivery of the project.

 The benefit management plan will therefore include the following key elements:

-This plan will be reviewed regularly throughout the project lifecycle to ensure that the stated benefits remain on the project’s delivery path.
+The resources involved must revise the plan throughout the project lifecycle to ensure that the stated benefits remain on the project’s delivery path.

-Some benefits, in particular, may be awarded even after the project has been delivered, which is why monitoring and measuring benefits may expand beyond the completion of the project.
+Some benefits, in particular, may be awarded even after the project’s delivery, which is why monitoring and measuring benefits may expand beyond the completion of the project.

 Benefit management process

-The project benefit management process can be divided into four distinct phases.
+The project benefit management process cpnsists of four distinct phases.
 In each phase there are a number of associated key objectives, activities and results.
 These are:

 The project must clearly outline what benefits will be provided and how they will be quantified before the start of the project.